computamike/windgazer.github.io/_posts/2016-05-16-Our-van-in-time-lapse.md

   - camper-van
 ---

-Some time ago me and my travel-body bought ourselves a Mercedes Sprinter.
+Some time ago me and my travel-buddy bought ourselves a Mercedes Sprinter.
 We wanted to travel Europe in somewhat more luxury than we've done in Australia.
 Going from a Mitsubishi Pajero up to a Sprinter is a significant increase in space of course, but more importantly, it's a lot more work :).